About the program

 How to apply

-Applications for the Fondren Fellows program are closed.
-The next cohort selection is expected in late summer/fall of 2023.
+Applications for the Fondren Fellows 2023-2024 cohort selection will open late summer/fall of 2023.

 Please direct any questions to fondrenfellows@rice.edu